Another favourite gambit is the following bald claim:

 So the answer is "Yes, it is fair", but of course that allows them to paint you as a shill for footballers/drug dealers/merchant bankers/radical Islamist preachers etc.

-4. She still wouldn't pay three times as much tax as the merchant banker of course; under current rules, he is paying £100,000 income tax and NIC each year and £800 Council Tax; she might be paying £0 income tax and £2,400 Council Tax.
-Even under my suggested [3% LVT + 20% flat tax system], the merchant banker would still be paying more tax overall than the widow.
+4. The Poor Widow still wouldn't pay three times as much tax as the merchant banker of course; under current rules, he is paying £100,000 income tax and NIC each year and £800 Council Tax; she might be paying £0 income tax and £2,400 Council Tax.
+Under the tax system proposed here, the merchant banker would still be paying more tax overall than the widow.

-5. So when Homeys come up with these examples, remind them that they are making meaningless comparisons and ask them to change just one variable.
+5. So when people come up with these diagonal comparisons, remind them that they are meaningless and ask them to change just one variable.
 And if they are wailing about Council Tax, remind them that working households pay ten or twenty times as much income tax, NIC, VAT and so on as they pay in Council Tax.